jrief/django-websocket-redis/docs/api.rst

 For further options, refer to the reference:

-.. autoclass:: ws4redis.publisher.RedisPublisher
+.. autoclass:: redsocks.publisher.RedisPublisher
    :members:

-.. automethod:: ws4redis.redis_store.RedisStore.publish_message
+.. automethod:: redsocks.redis_store.RedisStore.publish_message

 Replace ``RedisSubscriber`` for the Websocket loop
 --------------------------------------------------
 Sometimes the predefined channels for subscribing and publishing messages might not be enough.
-If there is a need to add additional channels to the message queue, it is possible to replace the implemented class ``ws4redis.store.RedisSubscriber`` by setting the configuration directive ``WS4REDIS_SUBSCRIBER`` to a class of your choice.
+If there is a need to add additional channels to the message queue, it is possible to replace the implemented class ``redsocks.store.RedisSubscriber`` by setting the configuration directive ``REDSOCKS_SUBSCRIBER`` to a class of your choice.

 Use the class ``RedisSubscriber`` as a starting point and overload the required methods with your own implementation.

-.. autoclass:: ws4redis.subscriber.RedisSubscriber
+.. autoclass:: redsocks.subscriber.RedisSubscriber
    :members:

 .. warning:: If the overloaded class calls any blocking functions, such as ``sleep``, ``read``,
        ``select`` or similar, make sure that these functions are patched by the gevent library, otherwise *all* connections will block simultaneously.